JedWatson/talk-sydjs-webcomponents/README.md

 * `/api/rsvp/false` - Sets RSVP status to `false`
 * `/api/rsvp/clear` - Sets RSVP status to `undefined`

-There is no UI for hitting the `signout` or `rsvp/clear` endpoints; to use these simply visit them in a new browser window.
+*Note: There is no UI for hitting the `signout` or `rsvp/clear` endpoints; to use these simply visit them in a new browser window.*

 # Getting Started